Madhyapara massacre

-The Madhyapara Massacre was the massacre of over 370 unarmed Bengali Hindu residents of Madhyapara and other nearby villages under the authority of the Palong police station in the Faridpur district of East Pakistan, by the occupying Pakistani army on 22 May 1971.
+The Madhyapara Massacre refers to the alleged massacre of unarmed Hindu residents of Madhyapara and other nearby villages under the authority of the Palong police station in the Faridpur district, by the Pakistan army on 22 May 1971.
 An estimated 370 people were killed in the massacre.
-In 1971, the villages of Madhyapara, Kashabhog & Rudrakar were under the authority of the Palong police station of Madaripur sub-division in Faridpur District.
+In 1971, the villages of Madhyapara, Kashabhog, and Rudrakar were under the authority of the Palong police station of Madaripur sub-division in Faridpur District.
 They are now under the jurisdiction of the Shariatpur municipality in Shariatpur Sadar Upazila of Shariatpur District.
 The three villages at the time were largely Hindu-inhabited and Madhyapara was totally Hindu.